Monday, 15 December 2025

 REFLECTING ON THE TRAGEDY OF JOYCE VINCENT

 December 2023, Joyce Carol Vincent was found dead and alone in her West London bedsit flat.
 She had been dead for over 2 years, her television was still playing and the heating was on.
-According to research, debt and arrears would inevitably lead to her grim discovery.
+According to research, despite her four older sisters apparently hiring a private investigator to find her with no results, it would be debt and arrears that would inevitably lead to her grim discovery.

 Joyce Carol Vincent

 Research also gives an account of a vivacious woman with a personality many would gravitate towards.
-Supposedly at the time of her death she had an on/off boyfriend, living family members [including four sisters], associates, and she had occasionally been in contact with former colleagues.
+Supposedly at the time of her death she had an on/off boyfriend, associates, and she had occasionally been in contact with former colleagues.

 Joyce's story resonated with me due to similarities to my own life.
-In December 2003, at age 23, I lived with my then boyfriend.
-By 26, I was single and living alone in a bedsit.
+In December 2006, age 26, I was single and living alone in a bedsit.
 Although I began a new relationship at 31, it did not last.
-Years later, celebrating my 38th birthday in Marrakech with a childhood friend, I never anticipated returning to the UK and watching that friendship, along with others, fade as I outgrew those going in different directions.
+Years later, celebrating my 38th birthday in Marrakech with a childhood friend, I never anticipated returning to the UK and watching that friendship fade, along with others, as I outgrew those going in different directions.

 Joyce Carol Vincent

-You cannot control whether someone loves you, or will love you on your terms.
+You cannot control whether someone does or doesn't love you, nor their capacity to show that love.
 However, you can express your needs honestly.
 Even after those conversations, though, change can't be forced.
-Unfortunately, any of us—especially those who are alone—could pass away without anyone noticing, and that is a deeply sad reality.
+Unfortunately, any of us - especially those who are alone - could pass away without anyone noticing and that is a deeply sad reality.

 Written by Charley - @charleyjaiuk